 Organizations with 501(c)(3) status must still pay state and local taxes, but they may be able to receive exemptions from those as well.
 Organization leaders should check with their local tax agency to find out if they can become exempt and what the process is to do so.

 Do you need help running payroll for your nonprofit?
 Our simple, online payroll services will help you track your employees’ paychecks and we will collect, file and remit taxes for you.
-Try it free!
+Try it for free today!